Carr Fire: July

 By the evening of July 27, the fire had destroyed 500 structures and threatened almost 5,000.
 CrossPointe Community Church was named the third evacuation place.
 Amtrak announced that their Coast Starlight service would stop in Sacramento and Klamath Falls with alternative transportation being provided.
 Containment lines remained the priority for firefighters overnight.
 Red flag warnings and heat advisories were put in place for the area.

 By the next morning, over 38,000 individuals had been evacuated.
 The Shasta College evacuation center reached capacity by July 28 and two more shelters operated by the Red Cross, and one at Grace Baptist Church, were opened.
 President Donald Trump declared a state of emergency for the state of California due to this fire and other fires burning in the state.
 The communities of Happy Valley and Anderson, as well as other areas, were put under mandatory evacuation in the mid-morning.
 A woman and two children, who were reported missing on July 26 due to the fire, were reported dead.
 More buildings were evaluated for damage, bringing the total up to 536 destroyed and 117 damaged.
 Winds were erratic, fueled by hot weather, which created spot fires throughout the fire area.
 Weaverville Elementary School was closed as an evacuation center and a new center was opened at Trinity High School.
-In the evening, new evacuation orders were put in place for Highway 299 at Trinity Dam Road west to Douglas City and other nearby subdivisions.
+In the evening, new evacuation orders were put in place for SR 299 at Trinity Dam Road west to Douglas City and other nearby subdivisions.

 A sixth fatality was reported on July 29, as the fire moved from densely populated areas and into rural parts of Shasta and Trinity Counties.
 The community of Lewiston was evacuated.
 By the evening, fire containment had grown from 5 to 17 percent.
 The National Guard was assigned to Redding to monitor for looting in evacuated neighborhoods.
 The next day, repopulation began of areas of western Redding, Shasta Lake, and Happy Valley that had previously been evacuated.
 Overnight, strengthening containment lines remained a priority as east and west winds converged and created challenges for firefighters.
 Repopulation efforts continued, starting on the morning of July 31 for areas of western Redding, Summit City, Buckeye, and Happy Valley.
 Celebrity chef Guy Fieri provided food for evacuees in Redding.